MGE proposes $31.7M solar farm in Fitchburg to serve state, UW and industrial customers

 According to its filing with the state Public Service Commission, MGE has contracts with the state of Wisconsin, UW-Madison, the city of Fitchburg, Placon Corp., Promega Corp. and the Willy Street Co-op to buy about 85% of the project’s energy output.
 The company said it plans to contract with others for the remainder.

-That would require the PSC to double the size of MGE’s 25-megawatt “renewable energy rider,” which allows MGE to build clean energy projects supported by customers who sign long-term contracts for the energy.
+That would require the PSC to raise the cap on MGE’s 25-megawatt “renewable energy rider,” which allows MGE to build clean energy projects supported by customers who sign long-term contracts for the energy.

 Projects built under the program do not affect rates for non-participating customers.